Wondering about the 10 biggest mobile app challenges in development?

 - You don’t need to hire mobile backend developers and cloud platform architects if you use an MBaaS platform.

-AWS Amplify, Google Firebase are some of the reputed MBaaS providers.
+AWS Amplify and Google Firebase are some of the reputed MBaaS providers.
 You can find more examples of MBaaS providers in “How to choose the best Mobile Backend as a Service (MBaaS)?”.

 7. Choosing the right programming languages and development tools

-Using the right programming languages and tools is key to achieving maximum productivity.
-The choice of languages and tools open to developers vary greatly depending on the kind of app you want to develop.
+Using the right programming languages and tools is key to achieving the required productivity.
+The choice of languages and tools varies greatly depending on the kind of app you develop.

 Assuming you are developing web and mobile apps, I recommend the following programming languages: